 Often we start the new year with the best of intentions, but life gets in the way and our goals peter out.
 We have that cigarette.
 We blow off the gym.
 We feel like we failed and that our lives can never change.

 If you find it difficult to stick to New Year’s resolutions, you might consider doing a life audit instead.
 The life audit is a concept I first read about on Medium several years ago, and I’ve been doing a life audit annually since February 2015.

-The concept is simple and very straightforward.
+The concept of a life audit is simple and very straightforward.
 I’ve adapted my process from the original post by Ximena Vengoechea, but you can conduct your life audit in the way that suits you best.

 Step 1: Gather your supplies.
 You’ll need a notebook, a pen, and a stack of Post-It Notes (preferably different colors).
 You’ll also need one afternoon and a wall.
 Give yourself time and space (both literal and figurative).
 I prefer to do this alone in an empty house.

 Step 2: Get comfortable, and start dreaming.
 Using the Post-Its, start writing down dreams, wishes, and goals as fast as you can think them up.
 Don’t overthink or censor yourself — just write, stick, and repeat.

 Step 3: Sort your dreams into categories.
 The categories I’ve used in the past include Love/Relationships, Work/Professional Life, Bucket List/Hobbies/Interests, and Values.